Dog sits with German Shepherds – Breed Information

 Many owners prefer a natural diet for this reason.

-At our house sit, we were instructed to feed ‘chicken necks’ as the preferred meat choice.
+At our house sit in Australia, we were instructed to feed 'chicken necks' as the preferred meat choice.
 We also gave Xena a couple of spoonfuls of natural yoghurt before bedtime to help settle her stomach.

-Looking after a GSD can be extremely rewarding.
+Looking after a GSD while house sitting, or as your own pet, can be extremely rewarding.
 But you must be confident with large dogs and generally able to exercise them energetically on a twice daily basis.

 This extra time enabled us to observe our home owners' behaviour around Xena, resulting in a smooth, easy handover.

 Information in this article has been drawn from personal experiences as well as the following websites:

 Last updated on May 12th, 2023